Eicca Toppinen: Biography

 After first writing songs for Apocalyptica, Toppinen also became involved in various other projects, such as the theatrical performance of Paper Rain and the Finnish Film Milja.
 In 2007, Toppinen composed the soundtrack for the Finnish movie Musta Jää (Black Ice).
 On 3 February 2008 he won a Jussi Award for writing the score.
 He also wrote the movie's main theme song, sung by Hanna Pakarinen.

 In December 2007, Toppinen was invited to the Finnish Independence Day Presidential Reception in Helsinki, which he attended with his wife, Kirsi, and was prominently featured in the media.
 This caused him to miss Apocalyptica's sold-out show in Strasbourg, France - the first time he had ever missed a performance by his band in 14 years.

 Toppinen was responsible for writing the score for the classical-metal crossover project Wagner Reloaded-Live in Leipzig which was recorded live in Leipzig Arena in July 2013 and released as an Apocalyptica album in November 2013.

 Toppinen has also composed an opera commissioned by the Finnish National Opera, with his Apocalyptica bandmate Perttu Kivilaakso.
 Their opera is titled Indigo, and "tells a sci-fi influenced story of an omnipotent multinational company and the search for happiness", premiered on 22 January 2016.

 In 2020, Toppinen was a guest panelist on the first season of the TV show Masked Singer Suomi.

 Toppinen says his biggest achievement is Apocalyptica.

 In addition to being a cellist in Apocalyptica, he is also the drummer of the former Finnish rock band Cherry & The Vipers (together with his ex-wife, Kirsi).

 Personal life

 Toppinen married Kirsi Ylijoki, a Finnish actress, in 1997.
 They lived in an expansive rural area in Sipoo, Finland.
 They have two children: Eelis, born in 1998, and Ilmari, born in 2002.
 They divorced in 2020.
-As of 2023, Toppinen lives in Oslo, Norway, with his Norwegian fiance.
+As of 2023, Toppinen lives in Oslo, Norway, with his Norwegian fiancée.